CycodeLabs/gh-action-shell-monitor/README.md

 ## Setup

 Run a simple server that logs all HTTP requests it receives in your lab environment.
-You can use our public tool that does exactly the same.
+You can use [our public tool](https://github.com/CycodeLabs/simple-http-logger) that does exactly the same.
-You can run through the following command:
+You can run it through the following command:

 ```bash
 sudo docker run --rm -it -p 8080:8080 cycodelabs/simple-http-logger